Orange Collective

 Beachhead — SMB CPA firms (5–50 staff)

 Concentrated volume per logo, fast procurement, partner-as-buyer.
 Hundreds-to-thousands of 1040s per firm per season.
-Magnetic has already signed ~$176K across 8 firms in 4 weeks at ~$125/return — proof the unit economics close inside one sales cycle.[5]
+Magnetic signed ~$176K across 8 firms in its first 4 weeks at ~$125/return; a year later it is at hundreds of thousands in ARR across many dozens of firms — proof the unit economics close inside one sales cycle and renew through a full season.
+Individual firms already pay $100k–$1M a year for the outsourcing services Magnetic displaces.[5]
+[15]

 Long term — the AI accounting OS